 Click on the icons to see our learning!

 Please click on the pictures and they will take you to your login page for our Bug Club online reading scheme or Purple Mash.

-Purple Mash - Robins (EYFS) go to Mini Mash or complete the set activities on the alerts and have a little explore.
+Purple Mash - Robins (EYFS) Complete the set activities on the alerts and have a little explore.

 Early reading is so important, it helps to improve children's language and communication skills.
 Children love to listen to and read stories developing their imagination and creativity along the way.

-Please remember to bring £1 in to school on Monday for snack
+Please remember to bring £1 into school on Monday for our special snack

 Toast with butter or jam

 Poppadoms and homemade salsa